b2coutts/fixlang/README.md

 produces a result.
 Here, we create a simple function that adds 1 to its
 argument:

-    let myFirst`Lambda` {1 + .1 1}
+    let myFirstLambda {1 + .1 1}
-    myFirst`Lambda` 41                    -> 42
+    myFirstLambda 41                        -> 42

 This introduces a number of new concepts, so let's break it into parts.
 First, we're being introduced to curly braces ({}).
 Curly braces are used to denote `Lambda`s; { starts a `Lambda`, and } closes a `Lambda`.
-When you have a { to define a `Lambda`, it must be immediately followed with a non-negative integer.
+When you have a { to define a `Lambda`, it must be immediately followed by a non-negative integer.
 This number specifies the number of arguments the `Lambda` takes.

 In this case, the `Lambda` takes one argument.
 Then, we have what almost seems like a regular addition expression, except for that weird . in front of the first argument.
-When you have a . preceding an integer, it means that in fact is not an integer, but an argument. .1 represent the first argument to the `Lambda`.
+When you have a . preceding an integer, it means that is in fact not an integer, but an argument. .1 represents the first argument to the `Lambda`.
 So, when the `Lambda` is later evaluated, .1 is replaced with 41, and then the expression + 41 1 evaluates to 42.